Deducteam/lambdapi/docs/README.md

 The documentation is available at <https://lambdapi.readthedocs.io>.

-It can also, be generated from the sources and browsed locally using any web browser.
+It can also be generated from the sources and browsed locally using any web browser.

-To generate the documentation, [Sphinx](https://www.sphinx-doc.org/en/master/index.html) is required (it can be installed, using `pip`, with `pip install -U sphinx`).
+To generate the documentation, [Sphinx](https://www.sphinx-doc.org/en/master/index.html) is required (it can be installed using `pip` with `pip install -U sphinx`).
-Change to directory `docs/` from the  root of the sources repository, and use `make html` to generate `html` files into `docs/_build/html`, that can be browsed with `xdg-open docs/_build/html/index.html`.
+Change to directory `docs/` from the root of the sources and use `make html` to generate `html` files into `docs/_build/html`.
+The entry point of the documentation is `docs/_build/html/index.html`.

 How do I contribute?
 --------------------